-Due to the TV's extremely fast response time, there's noticeable stutter with lower-frame rate content as each frame in held on longer.
+Due to the TV's extremely fast response time, there's noticeable stutter with lower-frame rate content as each frame is held on longer.
 Enabling motion interpolation or the BFI feature can help reduce stutter.

-The LG BX is able to remove 24p judder from any source, such as native apps or Blu-ray players.
+The LG BX can remove 24p judder from any source, such as native apps or Blu-ray players.
 To remove judder, simply enable Real Cinema.
 With OLED Motion set to 'Medium' or 'Auto', it removes all judder.
-On 'Low', there's still some judder but it reduces it, and it doesn't remove judder at all when set to 'High'.
+On 'Low,' there's still some judder, but it reduces it, and it doesn't remove judder at all when set to 'High.'

 Update 08/19/2020: We confirmed that it supports HDMI Forum's VRR.
 With the Xbox One S connected, we disabled the FreeSync setting and enabled the G-SYNC setting on the TV.
 The Xbox showed VRR as still working, meaning it was working with HDMI Forum VRR.

 The LG OLED55BXPUA has a 120Hz refresh rate and it has VRR support to help reduce screen tearing.
 With G-SYNC enabled, there's some minor glitching with 4k @ 120Hz content, similar to the LG CX OLED.
-We currently don't have an HDMI 2.1 source, but once we do, we expect to get a glitch-free experience with 4k @ 120Hz.
 FreeSync works with 4k @ 60Hz and not 4k @ 120Hz.

 For G-SYNC to work, simply enable Instant Game Response in the settings menu and set the Picture Mode to 'Game'.
 For FreeSync, you also need to enable the AMD FreeSync Premium setting for the input you're using.
 Learn about our recommended gaming settings here.